OB-lab/James-et-al.-2023-MolecularEcology/README.md

 samblaster -M ind1_sorted.bam
 ```

-For natural population samples, ```Picard``` was used on default parameter (using the option to work from a sorted file) to mark PCR duplicates for removal.
+For natural population samples, ```Picard v2.22``` was used on default parameter (using the option to work from a sorted file) to mark PCR duplicates for removal.

 ```
 java -XX:ConcGCThreads=1 -XX:ParallelGCThreads=1 -Xmx4g -jar picard.jar MarkDuplicates \